deepmodeling/GROMACS/docs/user-guide/mdp-options.rst

    .. mdp-value:: fe-lambda

-      The free energy lambda (the specified lambda states) is the reaction coordinate for this dimension.
-This is not compatible with delta-lambda.
+      The free energy lambda state is the reaction coordinate for this dimension.
+      The lambda states to use are specified by :mdp:`fep-lambdas`, :mdp:`vdw-lambdas`, :mdp:`coul-lambdas` etc. This is not compatible with delta-lambda.
 It also requires calc-lambda-neighbors to be -1.

 .. mdp:: awh1-dim1-coord-index